pi-hole/docs/docs/ftldns/blockingmode.md

 ```

 ##### Advantages & Disadvantages
-Similar to `NXDOMAIN` blocking while clients might have a better acceptance for `NODATA` compared to `NXDOMAIN`.
+Similar to `NXDOMAIN` blocking.
+Clients might have a better acceptance of `NODATA` replies compared to `NXDOMAIN` replies.

 {!abbreviations.md!}